STEWARDSHIP TECHNICIANS TRAINING PROGRAM

 Drawing upon the skills and knowledge of local community members, the program offers regionally relevant professional development opportunities for First Nations communities, and the tangible skills required to work in the growing field of resource stewardship.

 STTP supports those interested in or already working as Coastal Guardian Watchmen, fisheries technicians, heritage surveyors, environmental monitors and other resource management field positions.
 Instructors with extensive field knowledge teach in the classroom and the field, and our Training Coordinators are present throughout the program to provide additional support for students.

-This program is made possible through the financial support of the Province of British Columbia through the Ministry of Indigenous Relations and Reconciliation, and the in-kind support of the Tula Foundation.
+This program has been made possible through the financial support of the Province of British Columbia through the Ministry of Advanced Education, Skills and Training, the Ministry of Indigenous Relations and Reconciliation, and the in-kind support of the Tula Foundation.